thierr26/thierr26_personal_notes_sphinx_sources/source/debian_base_install.rst

 Update the system **as root** with::

-  apt-get update       # As root apt-get dist-upgrade # As root
+  apt-get update       # As root. apt-get dist-upgrade # As root.

 Adding deb-multimedia to the sources